 MUST DO THINGS IN VENICE | DAY TRIP TO VENICE

 - Take a Gondola ride or water bus cruise across the canals.
 You can book 24 or 48 hours Hop On Hop Off Sightseeing boat trip.
 Click here to book your 30 minute Gondola ride across Grand Canal.

 - Get lost into the narrow streets beside the canals.
 Cross the narrow small bridges and discover some unique backyards of Venetian houses.

 - Try some special Italian cuisine at canal side cafes or restaurants.
 Italian Gelato is must try here.
 Click here to book a special food / culinary tour in Venice.

 - Visit nearby islands.
 Go for Island hopping trip.
-Click here to book your island hopping trip to Murano, Torcello & Burano Islands.
+Read complete guide on Visit Burano and Click here to book your island hopping trip to Murano, Torcello & Burano Islands.

 - Explore some artsy and peaceful corners.
 You will find many art galleries and book ships hidden in beautiful houses.